Mino26/Orange-HRM-Project-/README.md

 1.7 Test Completion
 Exit criteria was evaluated and passed

-The traceability matrix was generated and can be found here: Traceability_matrix.csv
+The traceability matrix was generated and can be found here:

-Test execution chart was generated, the final report shows.... -> describe the final report
+Test execution chart was generated, the final report shows.... ->

--> enter here test execution report/chart
+-> enter here test execution report :

+MIN-6
+Aligment of component is on the top of the page
+FAIL

+MIN-6
+Aligment of component is on the top of the page
+PASS

+MIN-7
+Expand/collapse button is in the top of the right corner PASS

+MIN-8
+User name cell correctly displayed
+PASS

+MIN-13
+Job Titles
+PASS

+MIN-13
+Job Titles
+PASS

+MIN-13
+Job Titles
+PASS

+MIN-13
+Job Titles
+PASS

+MIN-14
+Job Title add button
+PASS

+MIN-15
+Pay grades
+PASS

+MIN-16
+Pay grades
+PASS

+MIN-18
+Pay grades
+PASS

+MIN-19
+Employment status
+PASS

+MIN-20
+Employment status
+PASS

+MIN-21
+Job Categories
+PASS

+MIN-22
+Job Categories
+Minodora_Bianca_TMTA18
+PASS